-Trail of Two Forests Trail is a 0.4 mile loop trail located near Stevenson, Washington that features a great forest setting and is good for all skill levels.
+Trail of Two Forests Trail is a 0.4 mile moderately trafficked loop trail located near Stevenson, Washington that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash